 Any UK established individual, organisation or Company that

 wishes to operate an aircraft for the purpose of commercial air transport must,

 by law, first obtain an Air Operator Certificate (AOC) and Operating

-The Air Operator Certificate allows you to charge to fly passengers and / or cargo on your aircraft, whether this is
+allows the holder to charge to fly passengers and / or cargo on their aircraft,

 An AOC will be granted only to operators that demonstrate conformity to all set requirements.

 If you are an aeroplane or helicopter AOC holder, you can change the website or email address given as your contact details in the above list by emailing

 Any foreign (third country) established individual,

 organisation or Company that wishes to operate an aircraft for the purpose of